 Any attempt to completely whiten colored clothing may mean breaking the fibers in order to strip the color.
 Therefore, always aim to slightly alter the color in specific places, not transforming dark colors entirely to white.

 100% cotton produces the best results, but these can vary from one shirt brand to another depending on the dyes used.
-Gildan blank shirts, for example, have their own color chart where orange turns to grey while black goes to teal and grey.
+Gildan blank shirts, which are my favorite shirts to use for tye-dye projects, have their own color chart where orange turns to grey while black goes to teal and grey.
+You can find Gildan shirts in both men’s and women’s styles on Amazon.

 Therefore, the surefire way to know what color your clothes will turn to when bleached is to bleach them.
 If you have excess fabric to spare, you can make your own color swatch to minimize trial and error.